4. Regression Discontinuity Designs

 Figure 4.6: RD plot for suicide deaths around the MLDA cutoff

-The visual shows a modest upward jump at age 21, consistent with the regression estimate of about 1.8 deaths per 100,000.
+(1) What the numbers show: The visual shows a modest upward jump at age 21, consistent with the regression estimate of about 1.8 deaths per 100,000.
 The effect is smaller and noisier than for motor vehicle accidents.
-Alcohol can contribute to suicide through impulsivity and impaired judgment, but the link is less direct than for drunk driving.
+(2) Why: Alcohol can contribute to suicide through impulsivity and impaired judgment, but the link is less direct than for drunk driving.
+Suicide involves complex psychological factors that alcohol may exacerbate but rarely causes alone.
+(3) What it teaches: This RD plot illustrates why visual inspection is critical — it reveals both the magnitude of the jump and the noise in the data.
+The gap between the two fitted lines at the cutoff is the RD estimate, and the scatter of points around the lines shows why standard errors matter for inference.

 import pandas as pd